graim/GraimLabWebsite/team/index.md

 ## Funding

-Our work is made possible by funding from several organizations.
+Our work is made possible by funding from several organizations, including an NIH/NCI R01 and a catalyst fund from the UF Cancer Center.
 {:.center}
 <!--
 {%